bootdotdev/blog/content/golang/golang-vs-java-go.md

 However, if you’re more interested in learning the latest technology, or eager to join the industry and learn a language fast that promises a highly-paid career, then Golang is your perfect choice.

-We're big fans of Go here at boot.dev, which is why we created our [Go Mastery courses](https://boot.dev/learn/learn-golang) to help programmers learn Go and take advantage of all its benefits.
+We're big fans of Go here at boot.dev, which is why we created our [Learn Go courses](https://boot.dev/learn/learn-golang) to help programmers learn Go and take advantage of all its benefits.
 Our course takes you from complete beginner, all way through even the more advanced concepts -- and then when you've gained the skills, our [Go Interview Prep](https://boot.dev/learn/learn-golang) course is designed to get you a job programming Go.

 But no matter which language you choose, both Go and Java are highly respected, extremely popular, and are well worth learning.